NCBI-Hackathons/GeneHummus/Readme.md

 ```

 ### Protein ids
-Now for each SPARCLE architecture we'll get the whole protein ids list that show that architecture.
+Now for each SPARCLE architecture we'll get the whole protein ids list showing that architecture.
 We'll start by analizing the first architecture (n = 1).

 ```r
 n = 1